-Nowadays, new whiskey brands pop up everywhere, and many of them are probably in reality whiskey bonders.
-Many whiskey companies start building a brand without having a distillery.
-Some because they are building their distillery, or their distillery is so new that their own whiskey is still in casks for maturation, and they buy sourced whiskey to release a whiskey with their brand in the meantime, either as a custom made ready product or they own a warehouse where they finish the sourced whiskey in own casks.
+Nowadays, new whiskey brands pop up everywhere, and some of them are probably in reality whiskey bonders, while others are simply bottlers.
+The definition of what a whiskey bonder is needs to be examined a bit now that the tradition is coming back.
+Many whiskey companies start building a brand without having a distillery – some because they are building their distillery, or their distillery is so new that their own liquid isn’t whiskey yet, and they buy sourced whiskey to release under their brand in the meantime, either as a custom made ready product or they own a warehouse where they finish the sourced whiskey in own casks.

 The brand, JJ Corry, has its name from an old whiskey bonder from the area.
 He wasn’t only whiskey bonder but he was also an innovator and entrepreneur, and The Gael is actually the name of a bike he invented.

 It’s bottled at 46% ABV, and the only cask type that is specified is the oldest single malt component that has been matured in ex-sherry butts, so I suppose the others must be matured in ex-bourbon casks.